— ◆ —

 "What are the tasks, decisions, or problems that keep coming back no matter how many times you address them?"

-Recurring problems are usually systemic, not personal.
+Recurring problems are usually systemic.
 Note anything that sounds like a loop.

 "Walk me through the tools, systems, and processes your operation depends on."

 CRM, scheduling, billing, communication, project management.
-Note what they hesitate on or cannot name.
+Note what they hesitate on.

 "Where do things fall through the cracks, and how often does that happen?"